muslewski/100DaysOfCode/README.md

 **Basics of Tkinter - Miles Converter 🏃🏻**
 - Description: Learn the art of GUI programming with Tkinter.
 Convert miles to kilometers with style!

+### Day 28
+**Pomodoro App 🍅**
+- Description: Boost your productivity with the Pomodoro Technique!
+I created a Pomodoro timer app to help you stay focused and manage your work and break intervals effectively.

+### Day 29
+**Password Manager 🗝️**
+- Description: Keep your passwords safe and organized with my password manager application.
+Never worry about forgetting your login details again!

 ## Contributing
 Feeling adventurous?
 Want to join my Python brigade?
 I welcome contributions to this repository!
 If you've got ideas for new projects or have spotted a sneaky bug, open a pull request and become a code warrior alongside me. ⚔️